amazon-ion/ion-docs/symbols.md

     calculated from the SIDs by the allocation algorithm above.
 * SID 0 is only equivalent to itself.

-A processor encountering a symbol with *unknown* text other than `$0` MAY produce an error because this means that the context of the data is missing, however any implementation that chooses not to MUST conform to the above semantics with respect to round-tripping data.
+A processor encountering a symbol with *unknown* text *and* a valid SID other than `$0` MAY produce an error because this means that the context of the data is missing, however any implementation that chooses not to MUST conform to the above semantics with respect to round-tripping data.

 Examples
 --------